Erling Haaland: 2024–25: Further goalscoring records

-2025–26: Fourth season for City
+2025–26: Third Golden Boot and 100th Premier League goal

-On 16 August 2025, Haaland scored a brace in City's first match of the 2025–26 Premier League, helping his team to a 4–0 away victory against Wolverhampton Wanderers.
+On 16 August 2025, Haaland scored twice in City's first match of the 2025–26 Premier League, helping his team to a 4–0 away victory against Wolverhampton Wanderers.
 On 31 August, Haaland scored against Brighton & Hove Albion, and became the player with the most goals (88) in his first 100 matches in the Premier League, surpassing Alan Shearer's record of 79 goals.
 On 14 September, he scored a brace in City's 3–0 home win in the Manchester derby.
 Four days later, he scored the first goal in City's opening match in the 2025–26 UEFA Champions League, a 2–0 home victory against Napoli, becoming the fastest player to reach 50 goals in the competition, having done so in only 49 matches.
+On 2 December, Haaland became the fastest player to reach 100 goals in the Premier League, scoring in a 5–4 away win over Fulham.
+He achieved the milestone in just 111 appearances, surpassing Alan Shearer's 1995 record set after 124 matches.
+On 8 February 2026, he converted a stoppage-time penalty in a 2–1 away victory over Liverpool, securing his club's first league double over them since the 1936–37 season.
+He concluded the season with 27 goals, securing his third Golden Boot award and matching the tally of both Harry Kane and Alan Shearer.

+2026–27

+On 23 August 2026, Haaland made his 200th appearance for the club in a 2–1 victory over Bournemouth.
+On 28 August, he scored his first goals of the season, netting twice in a 4–1 win away at Crystal Palace.

 International career

 2015–2018: Youth level

 Haaland plays for Norway, and has represented them at various age groups.
 On 27 March 2018, while with the Norway under-19 side, Haaland scored a hat-trick against Scotland in a 5–4 victory, helping his country secure qualification to the 2018 UEFA European Under-19 Championship.
 On 22 July 2018, Haaland scored a penalty against Italy in a 1–1 draw during the tournament finals.
 On 30 May 2019, Haaland scored nine goals in the Norway under-20 team's 12–0 win against Honduras at the 2019 FIFA U-20 World Cup in Lublin, Poland.
 This was Norway's biggest ever win at U-20 level, as well as Honduras' heaviest ever defeat.
 Haaland also set a new U-20 World Cup record for most goals scored by a single player in a match, with the result additionally being the biggest win by any team in the history of the tournament.
 Despite the Norwegians being eliminated in the group stage, and Haaland not scoring in any other matches at the tournament, he still won the Golden Boot as the competition's top scorer.